SIZE GUIDE

 Finger length

-It is important to know that feet have different toe lengths.
+It's important to know that feet have different toe lengths.
 This can cause problems with your shoe size.
-Our recommendation is to take your foot measurement sample and keep the following in mind:
+We recommend taking your foot measurement sample and keeping the following in mind:

 - Roman: equal to or smaller than the size obtained in the measurement.

-- Square: equal to or less than the size obtained in the measurement.
+- Square: equal to the size obtained in the measurement.

-- Greek: equal to or greater than the size obtained in the measurement.
+- Greek: equal to the size obtained in the measurement.

 - Egyptian: smaller than the size obtained in the measurement.

-*Wearing conventional, narrow, rigid shoes can cause your toes to become deformed.
-Some of the most common problems are hammer toes, claw toes, or mallet toes.
-If you have any deformities in your toes, it is best to consult your podiatrist to help you correct your problem before using our shoes. -
+*Wearing narrow, rigid conventional shoes can cause toe changes.
+Some of the most common problems are hammertoes, claw toes, or mallet toes.
+If you have any toe changes, it's best to consult your podiatrist to help correct them before using our shoes. -

 Instep height

-As for the height of the instep, our shoes can be perfectly adapted to different types of feet thanks to the elasticity of our X-Knit fabric.
-Although you may feel a lot of pressure on your foot with a higher instep, our recommendation in this case would be to opt for removing the inner insole.
+As for the instep height, our shoes can adapt perfectly to different types of feet, thanks to the elasticity of our X-Knit fabric.
+If you feel pressure on your foot due to a higher instep, we recommend removing the insole.

 -